Rigidity results for initial data sets satisfying the dominant energy condition: A metric characterization of the ball

-We first assume that $n \geq 3$.
-By assumption, the second fundamental form of $\partial \tilde{M} \subset \R^n$ is positive semi-definite and there exists a connected component $\Sigma \subset \partial \tilde{M}$ with the property that the second fundamental form is positive definite at some point on $\Sigma$.
-This implies that the sectional curvature of the induced Riemannian metric on $\Sigma \subset \tilde{M}$ is non-negative and positive at some point.
-This Riemannian metric of $\Sigma$ is complete because it is pulled back from a compact manifold.
+\textit{Case 1:} Suppose that $n \geq 3$.
+By assumption, the second fundamental form of $\partial M$ is weakly positive definite at each point on $\partial M$, and is strictly positive definite at some point $p \in \partial M$.
+We denote by $\Sigma$ the connected component of $\partial M$ that contains the point $p$.
+Since $n \geq 3$, the Gauss equations imply that the sectional curvature of $\Sigma$ is nonnegative at each point on $\Sigma$, and is strictly positive at the point $p \in \Sigma$.
+Using the Cheeger-Gromoll splitting theorem \cite{Cheeger-Gromoll}*{Theorem~3}, we conclude that every covering of $\Sigma$ is compact.

-By the main theorem in \cite{dCL} (see also \cite{Sacksteder}), $\Sigma = \partial K \subset \R^n$ where $K \subset \R^n$ is convex closed subset in $\R^n$ with smooth boundary.
-Furthermore, $\Sigma$ is diffeomorphic to $S^{n-1}$ or to $\R^{n-1}$, hence it is the universal covering of a component of $\partial M$ with the induced metric.
-In the case $\Sigma \approx \R^{n-1}$, the Cheeger-Gromoll splitting theorem (Theorem~3 in \cite{CG}) implies that the induced metric on $\Sigma$ is flat, which is a contradiction.